-When, despite all your best efforts, you cannot determine the military status of the defendant in your court case, you will need an affidavit of due diligence.
+When, despite all efforts, we or you cannot determine the military status of the defendant in your court case, you will need an affidavit of due diligence.

 Some businesses deal with members of the military more than others.
 These include banking, property management, public storage and more.
 Due to the nature of these industries, you are likely to encounter tenants who may be late on their rent or customers who may pay their loans or mortgages late.